input-output-hk/bitte/README-sam.md

     nix-shell --run "nix develop"

-This command bootstraps us into an environment that has flake support, then runs `nix develop` which will find the `devShell` output listed in our `flake.nix` and enter a development shell.
+This command bootstraps us into an environment that has flake support, then runs `nix develop` which will enter a development shell using the `devShell` output listed in our `flake.nix`.
 If you're already in an environment with flake support, you can just run `nix develop`.

 You should now be able to run `bitte`!